wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 * Be hosted on an HTTPS.
 * Be able to be embedded in an `<iframe>` by the Teams client.
 * Include the Microsoft Teams JavaScript client SDK, and invoke the SDK's `initialize()` method on page load.

+## Summary

+A Microsoft Teams app then is a collection of web services, hosted externally to Microsoft Teams, that take advantage of the extensibility points and UI elements made available through the Microsoft Teams Platform.